tilay123/Trivia-Vocal-Recognition-Trainer/README.md

-# Trivia: Vocal Recognition Trainer
+# Trivia: Voice Recognition Trainer

 An interactive trivia game that test your vocal recognition abilities.